ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 {: numbered='no'}

-We would like to thank Brian Witten (Symantec), Tyler Kim (Solacia), Nick Cook (Arm), and  Minho Yoo (IoTrust) for their contributions to an initial version of this specification.
+We would like to thank Brian Witten (Symantec), Tyler Kim (Solacia), Nick Cook (Arm), and  Minho Yoo (IoTrust) for their contributions to the Open Trust Protocol (OTrP), which influenced the design of this specification.

 # B. Acknowledgements {#Acknowledgements}
 {: numbered='no'}

-This work is based on the initial version of OTrP {{I-D.ietf-teep-opentrustprotocol}} and hence credits go to those who have contributed to it.

 We would like to thank Eve Schooler for the suggestion of the protocol name.